bradgwest/paap/write/paper.md

 Figures \ref{color_hist_3} and \ref{color_hist_8} show
 histograms of pixel color values for the three and eight cluster solutions, respectively, for both RGB channels and the CIE-LAB lightness channel.
-For the 3 cluster solution we see that all three clusters have similar channel distributions with blue pixel values being slightly less intense than greens and reds, indicating the clusters share a similar color distribution.
-However, cluster two contains much higher pixel intensity and lightness, indicating that cluster contains lighter images than its two counterparts.
+For the three cluster solution we see that all three clusters have similar channel distributions with blue pixel values being slightly less intense than greens and reds, indicating the clusters share a similar color distribution.
+However, cluster 3 contains much higher pixel intensity and lightness, indicating that cluster contains lighter images than its two counterparts.
 Likewise, cluster 2 shows the darkest images.
 This is reflected in the example images shown in Figure \ref{images_3}.
 The eight cluster solution depicted in Figure \ref{color_hist_8} shows more variability between cluster RGB channels than does the three cluster solution.
-For instance, cluster three has high intensity values across the color spectrum, resulting in the lighter images depicted in Figure \ref{color_hist_8}, while cluster four has relatively low intensity colors resulting in dark images.
-In cluster two the red channel has much higher intensity than blue, resulting in reddish toned images.
+For instance, cluster 4 has high intensity values across the color spectrum, resulting in the lighter images depicted in Figure \ref{color_hist_8}, while cluster 3 has relatively low intensity colors resulting in dark images.
+In cluster 2 the red channel has much higher intensity than blue, resulting in reddish toned images.